AdobeDocs/campaign.en/help/v8/send/transactional.md

 Sending a proof involves the same process as for any delivery.

-:arrow_upper_right: Learn more about proofs in [Campaign Classic v7 documentation]((https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-validating-the-delivery.html))
+:[!DNL :arrow_upper_right:]: Learn more about proofs in [Campaign Classic v7 documentation]((https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/steps-validating-the-delivery.html))

 However, to send a proof of a transactional message, you need to carry out the following operations: